The TIME’S UP Guide to Equity and Inclusion

 - Organizing a task force that includes a cross-section of employees at all levels to advocate for and represent the people you employ.

-If you have paused new hires, or are moving more slowly to fill positions, take the time to look for and build a diverse pool of candidates.
+As you hire, take the time to look for and build a diverse pool of candidates.
 And if you are in an industry that is growing and hiring, stay vigilant about protocols that promote the consideration of women and people of color, even when you need to staff up quickly.

-COVID-19 has forced millions of qualified people — especially communities of color — out of work, so don’t assume that an applicant who is unemployed doesn’t have what it takes to get the job done.
+COVID-19 has forced millions of qualified people — especially communities of color — out of work due to layoffs and increased caregiving responsibilities, among other reasons, so don’t assume that an applicant who is unemployed doesn’t have what it takes to get the job done.
 Instead, look at their recent employment history to assess their credentials.
-With so many qualified job seekers right now, this is an essential consideration when recruiting and hiring.

 Looking for More?